arpitbbhayani/articles/blogs/mysql-eviction-strategy.md

 ## Implementation
 An LRU cache is often implemented by pairing a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) with a [hash map](https://en.wikipedia.org/wiki/Hash_table).
 The cache is just a linked list of pages while the hashmap maps the `page_id` to the node in the linked list.

 The most-recently used page is at the head of the list while the least-recently used one is at the tail.
 When a new page is to be added to the list it gets added to the head while the eviction always happens on the tail end of it.
-If a page exists in the cache and is accessed again, it is moved to the head since it is now the most recently used.
+If a page exists in the cache and is accessed again, it is brought to the head of the list since it is now the most recently used.

 ![LRU Cache](https://user-images.githubusercontent.com/4745789/80288324-d7751a80-8754-11ea-96ab-6a8e25730bff.png)